Is the 7-30 Waters a worthwhile cartridge for deer hunting?

 Though Winchester no longer produces the M94 in the cartridge, it’s possible to find those rifles for sale on occasion and Thompson Center still produces the Contender in 7-30 Waters.
 The end result is that the light recoiling cartridge is most commonly available in lightweight, compact, and easy to carry firearms.

 So, not only is the cartridge a joy to shoot, but 7-30 Waters guns are usually a joy to carry as well.

 3. The 7-30 Waters is great for small or recoil shy hunters.

+Even is a lightweight and easy to carry rifle, the 7-30 Waters has recoil comparable to other light kicking cartridges like the 6.5×55 Swede.
 Those same attributes make it a wonderful cartridge for children, women, or other hunters who aren’t very big or just don’t like dealing with a lot of recoil.